vivliostyle/themes/docs/spec.md

 The following are typical styles that should be included in a theme.
 The theme template created with [create-vivliostyle-theme][] contains these styles.

-- Page (margin, header, footer, etc.)
+- Page (margin, running header/footer, etc.)
 - Heading
 - Paragraph
 - Math expression